mbwilding/TcpFrame/README.md

 ## Installation

-Navigate to whatever directory in the CLI you want the TcpFrame directory to appear, then add a project reference.
+Search for the nuget `TcpFrame` and add it to your project.

-`git submodule add https://github.com/mbwilding/TcpFrame TcpFrame`
+Alternatively, via the CLI `dotnet add package TcpFrame`

-To update to the latest version later: `git submodule update --remote`

 ## Usage